neilburt/portfolio/README.md

 The Tool band website is not my work, it is merely a placeholder as I do not have a lot of work of my own yet.
 They happen to be my favorite band and have an inspiring web design.

+The phone number and email are fake but the GitHub link does lead to my GitHub profile.

 ## Screenshots
 ![Top half screenshot of personal profile web page](./assets/images/screenshot1.jpg)